Modeling USB connector

 usb_61.jpg

-You need to project that logo onto the surface, and using split command, split it with the usb curves.
-Move the usb surface up by 0.05 units.
+You need to project that logo onto the surface, and using split command, split it with the usb curves. the usb surface up by 0.05 units.

 usb_62.jpgusb_63.jpg